technofocus-pte/thrtprtctnmssentnlscrtycpltriopvt/lab 11/Lab 11 - Investigating Incidents with Defender, Sentinel, and Security Copilot.md

 ![A screenshot of a computer Description automatically generated](./media/image11.png)

-**4.** Carefully review the IncientNumber, Severity, and Status.
+4. Carefully review the IncientNumber, Severity, and Status.

 ![A screenshot of a computer Description automatically generated](./media/image12.png)

-5\.
-In the prompt bar, enter the following prompt:
+5. In the prompt bar, enter the following prompt:

-**Which incidents in Microsoft Sentinel require immediate attention or urgent action?**
++++**Which incidents in Microsoft Sentinel require immediate attention or urgent action?**+++

 ![](./media/image13.png)

-**6.** Note down the IncidentNumber (here, we got the **IncidentNumber 2** that requires an immediate attention).
+6. Note down the IncidentNumber (here, we got the **IncidentNumber 2** that requires an immediate attention).
 You may get a different IncidentNumber.

 ![](./media/image14.png)

-**7**.
-In the prompt bar, enter the following prompt:
+7. In the prompt bar, enter the following prompt:

 **Note**: Since we received IncidentNumber 2 requiring immediate attention, you may encounter a different IncidentNumber.
 Please replace the value with the one you receive.

-**Provide detailed information on IncidentNumber 2 in Microsoft Sentinel, including related alerts, affected assets, timeline, and recommended actions.**
++++**Provide detailed information on IncidentNumber 2 in Microsoft Sentinel, including related alerts, affected assets, timeline, and recommended actions.**+++

 ![](./media/image15.png)

-8\.
-Carefully review the output.
+8. Carefully review the output.

 ![A screenshot of a computer Description automatically generated](./media/image16.png)